DimiKog/proof-of-escape/frontend/README.md

 	2. The frontend will:
 	•	Convert the answer to lowercase and trim whitespace
 	•	Hash the answer using keccak256
-	•	Submit it to the smart contract
+	•	Submit the hash to the smart contract
 	3. If your answer is correct:
 	•	✅ A success message will appear
 	•	🎁 You’ll receive 10 ESCAPE tokens